 2. Brutto-Netto ratio

 Remember that in Germany you will always see your brutto (gross) salary first and after all taxes and social contribution – sad number (netto) shows up.
 Therefore, salary highly depends on how much taxes a nurse has to pay.

 3. TVöD – Collective agreement for the public service

-If a nurse works in public organization (what most of the time the case) her/his salary depends on the collective agreement of the company.
+If a nurse works in the public organization (what most of the time the case), her/his salary depends on the company’s collective agreement.
 Numbers are strictly regulated and aren’t negotiable.
 However, the nurse’s TVöD level can be upgraded with the work experience.

-With one year of work experience rise to level 2 is possible, after 3 years to level 3 and a monthly salary of 3,000 EUR.
-Although the limit is 3,500 EUR, to receive a higher salary nurse will need a bachelor’s or master’s degree.
+With one year of work experience, rise to level 2 is possible, after 3 years to level 3 and a monthly salary of 3,000 EUR.
+Although the limit is 3,500 EUR, nurses will need a bachelor’s or master’s degree to receive a higher salary.

 4. Working time/days

 A nurse’s salary also depends on the time and day she/he works.
-The German government wants to protect and secure employees as much as it can and since working at night isn’t good for your health – employer has to pay extra for this.
+The German government wants to protect and secure employees as much as it can and since working at night isn’t good for your health – the employer has to pay extra for this.

 Nights surcharge is between 25% – 30% of the regular hour fare, 25% is tax-free.
 As you can see nurses who prefer to work at night earn on average much more than someone working regular hours.

 In fact, Sundays are paid 50% (tax-free) more than normal fare, and working on holidays will bring you 150% more than on an average day, plus 40% (tax-free) night fare applicable if working at night hours.

 In total: nurses in Germany can earn up to 190% more working in unusual hours/days.